 Until it happens to them.
 And then – suddenly – they are!

-Unfortunately in one respect, the ranks of people whose eyes have been opened are growing by leaps and bounds.
-I say unfortunately because the main reason why is that there are now so very many sick children.
+Unfortunately in one respect, the number of people whose eyes have been opened is growing by leaps and bounds.
+I say unfortunately because the main reason is that there are now so very many sick children.
 A 2010 survey said that one in four parents now believe that vaccines cause autism.
-(Don’t bother with much of that article.
-Most of it is utter crap.).
 Despite the steady stream of misinformation in the mainstream press (see “Critical Thinking 101” ), people — large numbers of people — are starting to pay attention.
 Most have not felt strongly enough to defy their pediatricians when they get stroppy or strident, but many have postponed vaccines until their children are older than the CDC-recommended age.
-Many are denying the more obviously useless vaccines (see “Birth of a Warrior” ), and many are confessing that they suspect the US vaccine schedule of being overloaded and unsafe for children.
+Many are denying the more obviously useless vaccines (see “Birth of a Warrior” ), and many are confessing that they suspect the U.S. vaccine schedule of being overloaded and unsafe for children.
 (Heck, even staunch vaccine supporters will admit they have doubts about that one!)
 My friends and I get frequent requests for information on how to obtain philosophical or religious exemptions from vaccination.
 All in all, huge progress and something to cheer about.
 The paradigm is shifting.